-Part of this responsibility is to prepare a manual of business procedures to be followed by each institution.
-The USG Business Procedures Manual was originally created in 1978.
-Since that time, the University System of Georgia has grown significantly in size and complexity.
+Part of this responsibility is to prepare a business procedures manual to be followed by each institution.
+The USG Business Procedures Manual was created in 1978; since that time, the USG has grown significantly in both size and complexity.
 This growth has been attended by many changes in public accounting principles, federal and state requirements for higher education and new technical demands that have made the task of financial and human resources management more challenging in today’s environment.
 The Business Procedures Manual is updated as business requirements and processes change.

 This manual serves several purposes.
-Primarily, it sets forth the essential procedural components that each institution within the University System of Georgia must follow to meet both Board of Regents policy mandates and the statutory or regulatory requirements of the state of Georgia and the federal government.
-Secondly, it is designed also to provide new financial, business and human resources professionals within the University System of Georgia the necessary information and tools to perform effectively.
-Finally, it serves as a useful reference document for seasoned professionals at USG colleges and universities who need to remain current with changes in Board of Regents policy and state law.
+Primarily, it sets forth the essential procedural components that each institution within the USG must follow to meet both Board of Regents policy mandates and the statutory or regulatory requirements of the State of Georgia and the federal government.
+Secondly, it is designed to provide new financial and business professionals within the USG the necessary information and tools to perform effectively.
+Finally, it serves as a useful reference document for seasoned professionals at USG institutions who need to remain current with changes in Board of Regents policy and state law.

 This manual retains much of the information that existed in previous versions that are still applicable to current operations.
-The manual has been expanded significantly, however, to address procedures formerly contained in separate documents.
+The manual has been expanded significantly to address procedures formerly contained in separate documents.
 Thus, the manual, while focusing on USG procedures, also offers ready access to important policies, statutes and regulations that will aid the business officer in daily duties.↑ Top